 I have spent 25 years building that toolbox.

-I practice Somatic Depth Psychotherapy — working at the intersection of the nervous system, the body, and the psyche.
-Using EMDR, Havening Techniques®, Jungian depth psychology, and expressive approaches, I meet the problem where it actually lives — not just the story being told.
+I am a somatic therapist and I practice Somatic Depth Psychotherapy — working at the intersection of the nervous system, the body, and the psyche.
+Using EMDR, Havening Techniques®, Jungian and Humanistic depth psychology, and expressive approaches, I meet the problem where it actually lives — not just the story being told.

 And I don't just bring my toolbox into the room; I help you build your own.
 Because the goal is always for you to leave with more than you came in with — the self-knowledge, the somatic awareness, the tools to navigate what comes next on your own terms.